 Can I Make Armadillo Eggs in the Oven?

 This recipe was specifically made for an air fryer.
 I would not recommend cooking these in an oven (the bacon never got crispy).
-You could grill them, but we have not tested that method.
-If you need an air fryer, this is the Air Fryer I use and that is pictured above.
-We love it! (affiliate link)
+You could also grill them or smoke them.

 Air Fryer Armadillo Eggs